KULeuven-COSIC/sok-ppml-mpc-frameworks/Tables/Theoretical-analysis/theoretical-analysis-dot-product.md

 ### Theoretical cost analysis in total bits for dot-product functionality.
 Superscript $\mathsf{Tr}$ denotes a cost for a protocol for dot-product with truncation.
-Notation and abbreviations are defined in Table 2 of the paper.
+Notation and abbreviations are defined in [Table of Notation](../notation.md).

 |   N | Sec. | Protocol                            | Offline (bits)                            | Online (bits)                                 | Tech    |
 | --: | :--: | :---------------------------------- | :---------------------------------------- | :-------------------------------------------- | :------ |